Joining Analytical Data

-Combine datasets from multiple sources to create unified, enriched data products.
+Combine datasets from multiple sources to create unified, enriched AI-ready data products.
 Data joins in Vendia help you build comprehensive, analytical datasets by merging tables from the same or different connected sources.

 Important: Data joins require data to be ingested into Vendia tables first, then new combined tables can be created.